 What opportunities are next?

-After the thank you page, the customer’s post-purchase journey moves off your site and into their inbox.
+After the thank you page, the customer’s post-purchase experience moves off your site and into their inbox.

 Narvar conducted a study of 1,543 shoppers between ages 21 and 65.
 They found 83% of the respondents expect regular updates about their purchases.
 Many brands give those updates, but the problem is, way too many of those brands use the off-the-shelf email templates and timings their ecommerce platform provides.